Lexyei-Git/security-for-businesses/2-where-to-start/basic-risk-assessment.md

     - `wifi-and-vpn.md` – secure remote access.
     - `vendor-and-third-party-risk-basics.md` – better selection and oversight of vendors.

-For each high‑priority risk, write down:
+For each high‑priority risk, write down in `templates/basic-risk-assessment.csv`:

 - Which controls you **already have**.
 - Which controls you **plan to implement or improve**, and in what timeframe.